formkit/docs-content/_install/tailwind-install-instructions.md

 }
 ```

 Next, add the path to your theme to your `tailwind.config` file's content array.
-Additionally you should add the `FormKitVariants` plugin to your `tailwind.config.js` in order to make use of helpful FormKit variants such as `formkit-invalid:` in your project.
+Additionally you should add the `FormKitVariants` plugin to your `tailwind.config.js` from the `@formkit/themes` package in order to make use of helpful FormKit variants such as `formkit-invalid:` in your project.

 ```js
 // tailwind.config.js